AOrtiz55/Fetch-project/README.md

-# 🐶 Dog Finder App
+# 🐶 Furry Finder: Dog Finder App

 This application is modern React app that connects to a shelter API to help you discover **dogs in need of a home**.
 Search across listings, filter by breed, and sign in with a simple name/email flow.
 The UI is fast, responsive, and focused on getting you to “aww” as quickly as possible.